 Making your own graphic organizers is a useful skill for any educator.
 Each of us has our own teaching style, and it can be hard to find the perfect resource for every activity.

 Sometimes, though, it’s more convenient to download a ready-made organizer.
 There are too many days in the school year to reinvent every wheel.

 Our Teachers Pay Teachers store has graphic organizers for a variety of subjects and grade levels.
 We have organizers for problem solving, story analysis, collaborative learning, and more.
-We even have one to help you plan 3-part workshop lessons.
+We even have one to help you plan inquiry-based lessons.

-If yo found this article helpful, please follow us on TpT – that way you’ll be the first to know when we publish a new graphic organizer.
-We’ll also let you know when we have sales or other special offers.
+If you found this article helpful, please follow us on TpT.
+That way, you’ll be the first to know when we publish a new graphic organizer or throw a sale.

 P.S. — Did you know that if you review one of our resources on Teachers Pay Teachers, you’ll earn free downloads!